|Common Morpho Butterfly – Morpho peleides|

-Captive live butterflies photographed at the Peggy Notebaert Nature Museum, Chicago, Illinois
+Captive live butterflies photographed at the Peggy Notebaert Nature Museum, Chicago IL.

 Common morpho butterflies have brightly-colored, blue metallic upper wings.
 Their undersides, visible while the butterfly is at rest, are cryptic camouflage featuring 4 sets of “eyespots.”
 The metallic colors are products of iridescence, not pigment; the scales covering the wings (almost all lepidoptera have scale-covered wings) reflect incident light repeatedly at successive layers, leading to interference that most effectively yields wavelengths in the green-blue range (450-550 nm), depending on the angle at which they are viewed.
 Many creatures great and small exhibit iridescence, and it has been shown to have evolved independantly in several instances.